 Under the Family Educational Rights and Privacy Act of 1974, as abbreviated (FERPA), Appalachian State University is restricted in releasing student information without the consent of the student.
-It provides the student a right to inspect his/her records and restrict the disclosure of those records.
+It provides the student a right to inspect their records and restrict the disclosure of those records.
 Further information about FERPA is available on the U.S Department of Education FERPA website (opens in a new tab).

 Detailed information about FERPA at Appalachian State University can be found in the University Policy Statement (opens in a new tab) and the “Annual Notification of Rights” (opens in a new tab).

-The following forms will need to be provided by the student in order for our office to share information with the student's attorney and for an attorney or nonattorney advocate to participate in the diciplinary process:
+The following forms will need to be provided by the student in order for our office to share information with the student's attorney and for an attorney or non-attorney advisor to participate in the diciplinary process: